timdeschryver/timdeschryver.dev/content/blog/creating-a-new-csharp-api-validate-incoming-requests/index.md

 ---
-title: Creating a new C# API: Validate incoming requests
+title: 'Creating a new C# API: Validate incoming requests'
 slug: creating-a-new-csharp-api-validate-incoming-requests
 description: Clean validation with MediatR, FluentValidation and the Problem Detail specification
 author: Tim Deschryver